 How We Build The Perfect Hull.

 The process of designing a catamaran hull is equal parts physics, experience and technology, and as it is a significant investment in time and resources, it needs to be done extremely well.
-Here, Greg McLogan, VP of Product Development, describes what goes into World Cat’s ‘secret ingredient’ – the hull:
+Here we describe what goes into World Cat’s ‘secret ingredient’ – the hull: